Acorn Therapy -ethical standards for counselling.

-I am committed to working ethically and confidentially with clients according to a professional code of ethics.
+I am committed to working ethically and confidentially with clients according to a professional ethical-standards for counselling.
 This means that you can say what you need to say, knowing that your discussion will be respected and professionally handled, particularly if the material is of a very personal nature.
-We respect individuals each individual no matter their background, regardless of gender, age, sexuality, religion or nationality.
+We respect individuals each individual no matter of their background, regardless of gender, age, sexuality, religion or nationality.

 I take professional standards very seriously, for the wellbeing and security of our clients.